Springboard-Mentor-DermalScan/AI-DermalScan/README.md

 Clear Skin

-🎚️ Age Estimation
+4.Age Estimation

 Provides an approximate predicted age for each detected face using model-calibrated regression.

-📊 Visual Feedback
+5. Visual Feedback

 Displays both the original image and the annotated image with: